UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/rdi.rst

 already in the variable ``psflib_imgs``.
 This could be made from your own code, or from ``dataset.input`` after you read in a large list of files into the Data object.
 All of these images need to be aligned to some defined ``aligned_center``, a [x,y] array.
 If the images haven't been aligned to this common center already, you can use :py:meth:`pyklip.klip.align_and_scale` to register each frame.
+If you are using GPI IFS data, you can also use the :py:meth:`pyklip.instruments.Instrument.Data.spectral_collapse` to simultaeously center and collapse a dataset.
 You will also need ``psflib_filenames``, an array of filenames, so that each frame has a corresponding filename.
 This again can be taken from ``dataset.filenames`` if you don't have it already, but have read in all the files into a Data object.
 You want to make sure that the filenames are accurate, as this is how we figure out which frames to exclude for RDI (i.e. we don't want to use data in the science sequence as reference images in a RDI reduction).